 That’s how we #dochange in healthcare.

-Interested in learning more about how you can become part of an exciting (and much-needed) new wave of healthcare as a Functional Nutrition Counselor?
-Call 208-202-4022 chat with an Admissions Advisor now.
+Interested in learning how you can skyrocket your success in practice by becoming a Functional Nutrition Counselor?
+Call 208-202-4022 to chat with an Admissions Advisor now.

 Bredesen, D. (2014) Reversal of cognitive decline: A novel therapeutic program.
 AGING, Vol 6, No 9 , pp 707-717